 Maybe at 28 I should be looking at something a little more mature anyway.
 I’ll always have the party boat in Nha Trang for that behavior.
 Looks like Jayne from 40before30.com had a great time on a more upmarket Junk Boat – she saw a floating sweet and snack shop.
 That’s the kind of thing I’m into now, and the monkeys, and the views.
 A junk boat cruise around Halong Bay is a definite for my trip to Vietnam.

 “On the other side was a quiet inlet where some tiny monkeys were swinging through the trees.”

 This ‘Cave of Awe’ from thetravelhack.com is pretty cool too.
 She says ‘Halong Bay is one of the most beautiful places in Vietnam’ – better check it out then.

 [Yep, yep, did both of those things and decided that Halong Bay was the most beautiful place in the world!]

 And then it’s back to Ho Chi Minh City again via a 2-hour plane from Hanoi.
-I have absolutely no desire to go down the Chi Chi Tunnels like Dave from theplanetd.com did.
+I have absolutely no desire to go down the Chi Chi Tunnels like Dave from theplanetd.com did in his Vietnam travel blog.
 Just the thought of those claustrophobic crawl ways is enough to make me feel weak and breathless.
 I’ll just take his word for it that they’re worth a look.